alazaroc/blog-web-code/_posts/2023-10-24-challenge-data-certification-in-30-days.md

 > AWS always show one message similar to this one: `This is NOT training`.
 This is to `complement` your training....
 {: .prompt-warning }

 These are the five domains for this certification.
-Four of them are the same that the `Process of Data Analytics` mentioned above + Security domain.
+Four of them are the same as the `Process of` Data Analytics` mentioned above + the Security domain.

 - Collection (18%)
 - Storage and data management (22%)